KenBlasse/Py-SteamReviews/README.md

 - Automatic download of all available reviews via the Steam API
 - Optional review limit (`all` or custom number), invalid input will set review limit to 100!
 - Language detection via `langdetect` to skip German reviews
-- Translation via DeepL (DeepL API Key needed, Limit: 500k characters/month)
+- Translation via Azure (Key needed)
 - Cleans HTML and BBCode from reviews before processing
 - Optional CSV export of translated reviews
 - Colored and stylized terminal output (ASCII banner + loading bar)